finom/vovk/README.md

 - Review all

 vovk.dev
+- Make static
+- Review
+- Use bright
-- Finish the website sections
+- A note from the author
+- Videos for jump to controller and jump to worker
 - Adjust the design by borrowing styles from Examples
-- Add "jump to controller" vodeo
 - README

 Examples: